javadalmasi/Thumbs/README.md

 ##### Supported Formats
 - `jpg` or `jpeg` - Convert to JPEG format
 - `png` - Convert to PNG format
-- `webp` - Convert to WebP format
+- `webp` - Simulate WebP format (currently encoded as JPEG with WebP Content-Type)
-- `avif` - Convert to AVIF format
+- `avif` - Simulate AVIF format (currently encoded as JPEG with AVIF Content-Type)

+**Note:** Due to limitations in Go's standard library, all formats are currently encoded as JPEG internally but served with the appropriate Content-Type header to simulate format conversion.
+True format conversion would require external libraries that are not currently included in this implementation.

 ##### Quality Settings
 - Range: 1-100 (default: 85)
 - Parameters: `quality` or `q` (Alibaba-style)
+- Applies to JPEG encoding (other formats use equivalent quality settings)

 #### Response Headers